icpc-live/autoanalyst/INSTALL.md

 # Installation and setup

 These are instructions to setup the ICPC AutoAnalyst tools.
-These tools are meant run in conjuction with an ICPC-style programming contest and provide both automatic analysis and support for manual analysis of the contest.
+These tools are meant to run in conjuction with an ICPC-style programming contest and provide both automatic analysis and support for manual analysis of the contest.
 As such they require tight integration with the contest environment.

-Note that these instructions are work in progress and also, you may need to make additional changes depending on your contest environment.
+Note that these instructions are work in progress: they might be incomplete and depending on your contest environment, you may need to make additional changes.

 ## Instructions